Bellevue - "La Grange"

 Your croissants and bread are just 3kms away at the local Boulangerie, with basic provisions available at either of the two villages.
 For all modern shopping facilities Ste Foy la Grande is just an easy 10 minute drive with a choice of four local supermarkets and all the facilities of a modern market town, including the Saturday market, one of the top 100 in France.

 In the Swimming Pool Area.
 We provide loungers with cushions, tables, chairs and parasols.
+Pool towels are NOT provided please bring your own.
+House towels are not to be used in the pool area.

 A paddling pool suitable for babies and toddlers is available on request.
 There is a field with plenty of space for ball games and we have a badminton/volley ball net and rackets if required.